DouglasReisofc/wuzapi/API.md

 Method: **POST**

-Stickers are sent with author `botadmin` and pack name `botadmin.shop`.
+If the uploaded WebP already contains author and pack name metadata, it will be preserved.
+Stickers without this metadata are still sent, but the author and pack name may not be displayed by clients.

 ```
 curl -X POST -H 'Token: 1234ABCD' -H 'Content-Type: application/json' --data '{"Phone":"5491155554444","Sticker":"https://example.com/sticker.mp4"}' http://localhost:8080/chat/send/sticker